How To Set Up Recurring Payments To Vendors in QuickBooks Desktop | Fit Small Business

 As you can see in the screenshot below, QuickBooks Desktop recorded our two memorized transactions:

-Transactions recorded in the Memorized Transaction List
+Transactions Recorded in the Memorized Transaction List

 Edit a Memorized Transaction in QuickBooks

-Delete a recurring payment in QuickBooks Desktop
+What is a recurring vendor payment in QuickBooks Desktop?

 Wrap Up